markbrennand/force-framework/source/dependency/README.md

 #### Checking an Injection Exists
 Trying to inject a _Type_ into an application for which there is no binding in the registry will throw an Exception.
-The _Dependency.isBound_ methods can be used to check if a binding exists.
+The _DependencyV1.isBound_ methods can be used to check if a binding exists.

 See [HasInjection.cls](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/dependency/classes/HasInjection.cls)
 for an example of checking for a binding's existence.